Get E-Book

 import utils from './utils.js';

-For node: built-in modules and bare specifiers resolved from node_modules, extensions are handled by the package's exports field.
-But for relative and absolute specifiers, you write the extension yourself.
+For node: built-ins and bare specifiers resolved through packages, the package's exports field controls the file target.
+For relative and absolute specifiers, the importing source writes the extension itself.

 ModuleJob

-When you create a ModuleJob, it immediately starts resolving the module's dependencies.
-For each import in the source, it asks the ESMLoader for the corresponding ModuleJob (which may trigger resolution and loading of that dependency).
-The result is a tree of ModuleJob instances mirroring the module graph.
+When Node creates a ModuleJob, it begins resolving that module's dependencies.
+For each static import in the source, the job asks the loader for the dependency's job, which may trigger resolution and loading of that dependency.
+The resulting graph of jobs mirrors the import graph parsed from source.

 ModuleWrap

-ModuleWrap (in lib/internal/vm/module.js with a C++ counterpart in src/module_wrap.cc) is the bridge between Node's JavaScript-side loader and V8's C++ module API.
-It wraps V8's v8::Module object, which is V8's internal representation of an ES module.
+ModuleWrap is the bridge between Node's JavaScript-side loader and V8's C++ module API.
+It wraps V8's internal representation of an ES module.

-Evaluation returns a v8::Promise.
-For modules without top-level await, the promise is already resolved when Evaluate() returns.
-For modules with top-level await, the promise stays pending until the awaited operation completes.
-Node's ModuleJob hooks into this promise to know when evaluation finishes.
+Inside the engine, evaluation is promise-shaped.
+For modules without top-level await, the promise is already resolved by the time control returns to Node.
+For modules with top-level await, it remains pending until the awaited operation completes.
+ModuleJob uses that result to determine when dependent modules may continue.

 The Module Graph and Cycle Detection

 V8 handles cycle detection during instantiation.
-When it encounters a cycle (module A imports B imports C imports A), it doesn't loop infinitely.
-It marks each module's instantiation status and skips modules that are already being instantiated.
-The cyclic module's exports will be allocated but uninitialized at that point.
+When it encounters a cycle, such as module A importing B, B importing C, and C importing A, it does not recurse forever.
+It marks each module's instantiation status and skips modules already being instantiated.
+The cyclic module's exports are allocated, though some may still be uninitialized.

-This has a subtle consequence for import(): if you call import('./foo.js') from two different places in your code, the second call gets the same module instance as the first.
-The module evaluates once.
-Both callers get the same namespace object with the same live bindings.
-This is different from require() in one way that matters: CJS caches by the resolved file path, and ESM caches by the resolved URL.
-Since URLs include query strings and fragments, import('./foo.js') and import('./foo.js?bust') are different cache entries, producing different module instances from the same source file.
+This has a direct consequence for import().
+If two places call import('./foo.js'), the second call receives the same module instance as the first.
+The module evaluates once, and both callers receive the same namespace object with the same live bindings.
+The important difference from CommonJS is identity: CommonJS caches by resolved file path, while ESM caches by resolved URL.
+Because URLs include query strings and fragments, import('./foo.js') and import('./foo.js?bust') are different cache entries and produce different module instances from the same source file.

 Module Namespace Object